 What are the alternatives to selling?

-If you are on the fence about selling, but still want upfront access to your music royalty earnings, we may be able to help.
+If you are on the fence about selling music royalties, but still want upfront access to your music royalty earnings, we may be able to help.

 Sound Royalties offers customized advances that are based on the performance of royalty streams, without ever taking ownership of those music copyrights.
 Our non-credit based options and collaborative process make our financing services unique and creative-friendly.
 Plus, you can receive funding and keep regular royalty income with our pass-through income.